KQOL (FM)

-KQOL (105.3 FM, "Kool 105.3") is a radio station broadcasting a classic hits music format.
+KQOL (105.3 FM, "Kool 105.3") is a radio station broadcasting a classic hits format.
 Licensed to Sleepy Hollow, Wyoming, United States, the station is currently owned by Keyhole Broadcasting, LLC.
 It is owned by Keyhole Broadcasting, LLC, and began broadcasting in 2009.
 KQOL operates as part of a three-station cluster serving the market, which includes sister stations KGCC (99.9 FM) and KXXL (106.1 FM).

 KQOL joined the Keyhole cluster in early 2009, after being sold as a construction permit by Robert Rule.
 Rule owned TV stations in Cheyenne and Laramie at the time.

 Transmitter used by KQOL located at in Gillette, Wyoming.
 The station's sister station KGCC also broadcasts from this tower.